helson-lin/ffandown-docs/en/start.md

 # Quick start

+## V5 Version

+Function optimization for versions above V5.0:
+1. Optimized the interface
+2. Provides task management functionality
+3. Support customization of 'user agent'
+4. Support custom transcoding formats and transcoding presets
+5. Refactored the overall code logic and split the project.

+At present, it is in the testing version and can be installed to experience the new features.

+Due to the built-in 'sqlite3' in the project, pkg packaging cannot automatically bring in the. node native dependencies, resulting in a missing '. node' file in the release of GitHub Actions packaging.
+We are currently working on finding a solution

 ## Must see

 **It is recommended to use releases version v4.2.1 or above.
 For lower versions, the `config.yml` configuration may not be compatible**